 Following a low histamine diet has forced me to confront how few ingredients most people rely on for their desserts.
 Most sweets are either fruity or chocolaty, with some people looking towards vanilla as a foil.
 But in sorting out low histamine dessert options for myself, I’ve found a somewhat wider range of flavors, including in my favorite cuisines, Indian and Thai.
-This low histamine dessert is actually a facsimile of a very popular Thai dessert known simply as “Mango Sticky Rice” in Thailand, but the primary ingredient (mango) is also a powerful antihistamine.
+This dish is actually a facsimile of a very popular Thai dessert known simply as “Mango Sticky Rice” in Thailand, but the primary ingredient (mango) is also a powerful antihistamine.

 - 2 cups Cooked Sweet Rice